richthegeek/mongosum/README.md

  	- max: the maximum value in this property.

 ## Options
-Options can be set per-instance with coll.defaultSummaryOptions(options) or persisted with coll.setSummaryOptions(options).
+Options are set globally on the Server.summaryOptions property.

 The options should be an object with the following optional properties: